-Finally, first of all, my special appreciation goes to Dr. Masami Nakayama, my wife, for her immeasurable contribution on the 4C theory with the enthusiasm, outstanding technique plus diligent work, and also for her immense help throughout my life.
+In closing, first, I have an important matter, which must be described prior to acknowledgments.
+The biggest reason why I decided to upload this monograph to website is as follows, although I was just a mediocre life scientist.
+The life science is recently becoming a giant science more and more, and thereby big research groups with large grants are doing their research projects vigorously.
+Despite these circumstances, what I would like to tell young scientists in life science field is that even a small research group with a small grant can accomplish some small but creative concept, if the group has any of intellectual investigation spirit, intuition, insight plus enthusiasm, and quiet fighting spirit, diligent work plus outstanding techniques.
+Next, my special appreciation goes to Dr. Masami Nakayama, my wife, for her immeasurable contribution on the 4C theory with the enthusiasm, outstanding technique plus diligent work, and for her immense help throughout my life.
 In addition, I would like to express my grateful acknowledgments to Drs.
 T. Suganuma and A. Sawaguchi for invaluable help in electron microscopy and immuno-electron microscopy studies.
 I am grateful to Drs.
 Y. Takami, H. Kikuchi and K. Toshimori for experimental support and to Dr. T. Hayashi for offer of office desk (regarding the 4C theory).
-I also thank all of my laboratory members, colleagues and some small grants for support, collaboration and financial support (regarding other research projects).
+I also thank all my laboratory members and colleagues and many (but relatively small) research grants for other research projects.
 And I must mention invaluable encouragement provided by my mentors, parents, brothers, sisters and children throughout my research life.
 All experiments on the 4C theory and others were done at Frontier Science Research Center and Faculty of Medicine, University of Miyazaki (Miyazaki Medical College).